Civil Rights Attorney New York City

 Dealing with discrimination or retaliation at work not only affects your finances but your emotional health as well.
 It can also damage your reputation within your industry, making it difficult for you to land another job even when you possess the necessary qualifications.
 We fight for the rights of mistreated employees in New York, New Jersey, and Connecticut.

-Although age discrimination at work is illegal, it isn’t always obvious.
+Although age discrimination at work is illegal, it isn’t always obvious potential civil rights violations took place.
 Your supervisor may make statements such as, “You haven’t retired yet?” and then claim it was just a joke or that you’re too sensitive if you complain.
 Working in an environment where you hear constant reference to your age can be humiliating and affect your job performance.
 You might also be the victim of overt age discrimination.

 Here are some common examples: